 One common myth persists relating to online law firm design: that a good-looking website also performs well in search results.
 This error neglects the importance of lawyer SEO, which is important for the following reasons:

 - An optimized website earns more traffic: Superficially, the goal of SEO is to rank higher in search results.
-However, the deeper goal is to attract more real traffic and convert it into business.
+However, the deeper goal is to attract more real traffic and convert it into a business.
 SEO is crucial in bringing more users to your website.
 You can learn more about new website SEO on our blog.

 - It helps your target audience find your site SEO helps put your law firm before the eyes of your target audience, right when they are looking for information.
 Two-thirds of consumers first use a search engine when looking for more information about a law service company.
 To participate in that process for more users, your business needs to rank highly in search results for relevant keywords to your areas of expertise.